 Ok, this isn’t literally just pictures of New York, but don’t expect anything helpful from this.
 If you’re looking for something informative, head elsewhere.
 You won’t find it here.
-I would suggest some of these posts.
+I would suggest some of these posts or this East Cost road trip plan.
 This post will be more of a small collection of pictures from my trip to New York in high school, that I don’t mention very often, and a few little fun things I remember.

 The Korean Restaurant

 A bunch of us when to a Korean Restaurant not too far from the Empire State Building for dinner one night.
 I’ve mentioned on here I’m not a fan of Asian food, but I was even less of a fan as a sophomore in high school.